-IOD Décor Molds can be used with many different mediums.
-We will cover the two most common here.
-Every medium has its own characteristics, challenges, and virtues.
+IOD Décor Molds can be utilized with different mediums, the two most common options being air dry clay and casting resins.
+Each medium possesses its own unique characteristics, challenges, and advantages.

-Air dry clay, or paper clay: IOD paper clay is an air dry medium, and one of our favorites.
-Like most paper pulp based air dry clays, some shrinking, warping, and cracking is inherent.
-We like these qualities for a distressed, authentically vintage look.
-Our favorite way to apply moulded pieces is to remove them from the mould while still moist, and adhere to the surface with the appropriate glue so it conforms well.
-For vertical surfaces, use a piece of low tack tape to hold it in place so it doesn’t slide.
+1. Air dry clay or paper clay: IOD paper clay is an air-drying artist grade medium that we particularly adore.
+Like most paper pulp-based air dry clays, it may exhibit some shrinking, warping, and cracking as inherent qualities.
+We appreciate these features as they contribute to a distressed, authentically vintage appearance.
+To apply moulded pieces, we recommend removing them from the mould while they are still moist and securing them to the surface using the appropriate glue for a good fit.
+For vertical surfaces, use a piece of low tack tape to hold the piece in place and prevent sliding.

-Casting resins: There are some great pourable resins available.
-These have completely different qualities than the paper clay.
-There is no shrinking or warping, and the castings are more consistent.
-Depending on the project, these qualities can be helpful.
-If you need to conform them to a curved surface, this can be done if removed from the mould before it’s completely hardened.
+2. Casting resins: There are excellent pourable resins available that offer entirely different qualities compared to paper clay.
+These resins do not shrink or warp, and the castings they produce are more consistent.
+These characteristics can be advantageous depending on your project.
+If you need to shape the castings to fit a curved surface, it can be accomplished by removing them from the mould before they completely harden.